xotoscript/xotoscript-action-release/README.md

 This pipeline will bump the version in package.json, create a new tag version, update the changelog and push the commit with --follow-tags!
 This package uses the same pipeline for versioning.

-We have the action which contains the release pipeline that will be shared across all repos :

-- action.yml

 ## Parameters

-- release_as : patch, minor, major
+- release_as : for patch, minor, major
 - push_to : to support pushing on a specific branch (release, development, etc)
 - publish_type : to describe what type of publishing type it is (library vs service, etc)
 - pre_action : lets you choose actions before starting the script

 ## Usage Example

-you can impliment this custom action in your service by adding :
+you can implement this custom action in your service by adding :

 ```yaml
 name: ci-release